Test in a live environment

 The ChromePdfRenderer is instantiated.

-IronPDF package requires license to run and generate the PDF.
+IronPDF package requires a license to run and generate the PDF.
 Add below code at the start of the application before the package is accessed.

 IronPdf.License.LicenseKey = "IRONPDF-MYLICENSE-KEY";